- The Google Drive Access denied error indicates missing permissions or arises due to software conflicts.

 - Now, select the Full Control checkbox, and again save the changes.

 Windows might be denying you folder access because your user account doesn’t have the required Google Drive folder permissions, and subsequently, the Access Denied error appears.
 So, ensure your user account has full permissions for the Google Drive folder.

 3. Set up a Batch File to Take Ownership of the Google Drive Directory

 - Open Notepad, then copy and paste the following text into Notepad with the Ctrl + C and Ctrl + V hotkeys respectively:

 TAKEOWN /f %DIRECTORY_NAME% /r /d y

 - Erase C:Locked Directory and replace it with the actual path of your Google Drive folder.

-So those are few ways to fix access denied errors for Google Drive and any other folder or file in Windows.
-Then you’ll be able to modify the folder as required.
-This Windows Report article also provides further details on how you can take ownership of a folder.
+So those are a few hacks to fix the access denied error on Google Drive and any other folder or file in Windows.

 Before you leave, find out how to increase the Internet speed in Windows and speed up the uploads.

 Tell us which fix worked for you in the comments section below.